electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/bev-platforms/ppe/_index.md

 Battery sizes are unknown at current time, but A6 e-tron concept have 100kWh net and a range of 700 km WLTP.
 This will indicate a consumption on 14.2 kWh/100km that indicate a very efficient drivetrain.

+For the [Audi grandshpere concept](../../../articles/audigrandsphereconcept/) Audi uses PPE platform with 120kWh battery.

 ![Drivetrain](drivetrain.jpg "PPE-drivetrain")

 The dimensions and overhangs of the low-floor Audi models on the PPE platform will be